botmasterai/botmaster/documentation_website/content/working-with-botmaster/botmaster-basics.md

 botmaster.addBot(twitterBot);
 ```
 This is important if you create your own Bot that extends the `Botmaster.botTypes.BaseBot` class.
 For instance, you might want to create your own class that supports your pre-existing messaging standards.
 Have a look at the [writing_a_botmaster_supported_bot-class.md](writing_a_botmaster_supported_bot_class_readme.md) file to learn how to do this.

+Every Botmaster instance will have a list of bots that can be accessed by calling: `botmaster.bots` assuming your Botmaster instance is named 'botmaster'.

+To get a bot object, you can either parse the `botmaster.bots` array yourself